diannekarla/Dianne_T_SVGIcons/ReadMe.md

 ## SVG Icon Set

-TODO: This will display SVG artwork and Javascript events, and flexbox.
+TODO: This will display SVG artwork and Javascript events, and Flex Box.
 Upon clicking the SVG icons, it should show in the console and count the clicks.

 ## Contributing